 Each student’s academic program will be planned jointly by the student and the student’s major advisor based on academic and professional background and school requirements.
 Students will be required to complete 30 credits, anchored by required core courses in Clinical and Translational Research (9 credits).
 In addition, each student will be required to complete a 3-credit “translational research/elective” course from a list of approved courses.
 Completion of a 3-6 credit course on Critical Issues Involving Science Publication: The Scientific Review will also be required to complete the plan of study for Clinical and Translational Research.
 Students will also be required to complete 12 credits in research to provide them with competency in the implementation of research methods, including hypothesis formulation, research design, quantitative and qualitative methods, data analysis and computer application.
-After completion of the course work, students will prepare for their Final Examination.
-The Final Examination (oral presentation) consists of a 30-40 minute presentation of a grant proposal and manuscript describing a completed research project, followed by 20 minutes for questions by members of the MCTR Advisory Committee.
-The grant proposal and manuscript must be submitted to Lisa Godin (Godin@uchc.edu) 3-4 weeks prior to the Final Examination.
+After completion of the course work, students will prepare for their final examination.
+The final examination (oral presentation) consists of a 30-40 minute presentation of a grant proposal and scientific report describing a completed research project, followed by 20 minutes for questions by members of the MCTR Advisory Committee.
+The grant proposal and report must be submitted to Lisa Godin at firstname.lastname@example.org, 3-4 weeks prior to the final examination.

 Time to Complete

 All work must be completed within four years of the beginning of study which is defined as the beginning date of the earliest course, wherever taken, listed on the approved Masters Plan of Study.
 Since the three core courses in clinical and translational research must be taken consecutively, the minimum timeframe to complete the program is 18 months.
 Therefore, we currently do NOT accept students who would require an inflexible full-time status (e.g., due to visa issues).